wwwild/CBC/README.md

-This is a set of files to automate maintaing the CBC media web page (http://cbcofconcrete.org/cbcmedia.html)from a CD-ROM or MP3 file.
+This is a set of files to automate maintaining the CBC media web page (http://cbcofconcrete.org/cbcmedia.html) from a CD-ROM or MP3 file.

 # Table of Contents